LuvKatie/admin-dashboard/README.md

 A project built after just learning Grid ( CSS ) to create -

-an ' Admin Dashboard '
+an ' Admin Dashboard ' site with an emphasis on layout in Grid.

 Example: